bkorbsquare/Module-17-Challenge/Develop/regex-dates.md

 Note that if you wanted to make the "?" literal (actually searching for "?" and not using "?" as a quantifier), you would need to Escape.
 Escape allows you to break the default quantifier and instead input literals.
 We notate Escapes using a backslash (\\).

 Can you spot the Quantifiers in our Dates Regex?
 What do you suppose they're determining specifically?
-It's okay if you don't know yet, we'll break down the entire sequence under "Assembling the Pieces" once we round out the other Regex Components. :blush:
+It's okay if you don't know yet, we'll break down the entire sequence later on under "Assembling the Pieces." :blush:

 /^([1-2][0-9]|3[0-1]|0?[1-9])([-\.\/ ])(1[0-2]|0?[1-9])(\2)([\d]{4}|[\d]{2})$/